See Our Weekly Newsletter

 We offer shared infrastructure and meeting spaces to our office partners and make these resources available to local social justice, faith and community groups doing great work in our community but lacking the resources of unions and larger groups.

 Our hosting group is Central Oregon Jobs with Justice.
 A broad array of faith, community, justice, union, equality, law and environmental groups share our space or participate in our local coalition.

-Community-wide book conversation groups will begin again in January!
+Community-wide book conversation groups are now in session!

 The Social Justice Center is joining COCC and Building Common Ground's community-wide conversation of Racism Without Racists: Color-Blind Racism and the Persistence of Racial Inequality in America by Eduardo Bonilla-Silva.
 The conversations will span a period of six weeks.
 We hope you will join in this powerful exploration of stereotypes and advance our understanding of how to work for social justice in our community.

 To participate, contact Bruce Morris at 503-951-8409 or firstname.lastname@example.org

 When: Tuesdays, Jan.
 17 - Feb.
 21. 6 p.m.

 Where: Central Oregon Social Justice Center, 155 NW Irving Ave.

 "Beneath our contemporary conversations about race lies a full-blown arsenal of phrases, arguments, and stories that account for racial inequalities.
 Eduardo Bonilla-Silva’s acclaimed Racism without Racists documents how whites use these to account for and ultimately justify those inequalities.
 This provocative book explodes the belief that America is now a color-blind society."